-Gregory Maven 55 pack for women is the second largest pack from a completely new series of four packs launched by Gregory in 2017.
+Gregory Maven 55 pack for women is the second largest pack from a completely new series of four packs launched by Gregory.
 This is a very lightweight backpacking and hiking tool with a few bonuses and some unique features.

 Bonuses & unique features